NoelFB/FosterOld/readme.md

 # Foster
 Foster is an open source & cross-platform game framework made in C# dotnet core.

-_★ very work in progress! likely to have frequent, breaking changes ★_
+_★ very work in progress! likely to have frequent, breaking changes! please use at your own risk! ★_

 ## goals
  - Designed for small desktop + console 2D and 3D games; No mobile